motalebjalal/my_springboot/studentreg/README.md

-# Browser for displaying general student registration project data and IDE CLI for data input is used.
+# The browser is used for displaying data in this simple student registration project and  IDE CLI is used for data input.